Mostafa-wael/GPS-arduino-library/README.md

 # GPS-arduino-library
 An arduino library for the GPS sensor,very simple and intuitive to use.

-To use the library--> copy the GPS file to arduino--> libraries
+To use the library:
+- copy the DHT file to arduino libraries.
+- include it from the Arduino IDE.